 Some interesting ways of defining beauty is:

 - Classical conceptions: Beauty is defined between the relations of the whole and its parts.
-E.g. proportions
+E.g. proportions, geometry, and harmony

 - Hedonist conceptions: Pleasure needs to exist in order for something to be beautiful

 Another interesting aspect of beauty is that it can both be biological (humans seem to biologically find symmetrical faces and health in others to be attractive and beautiful), at the same time as it can be cultural.

 Some things are seen as very beautiful in a certain period of time (such as specific interior design or architecture).
 But when that time period has passed and new ideas have overtaken the social norm, those old standards of beauty may no longer exist.
 So some things seem to be beautiful throughout time and history, and other things are not.